 Have you had a heart attack?
 My top tips on travelling after a heart attack tells you all you need to know about how soon you should travel, what precautions you should take and what you should look out for.

-1. If you have a pacemaker or ICD (implantable cardioverter defibrillator), you will need to take your device identification card with you to the airport.
-Check with your travel provider if you need to let them know in advance, but always tell staff when you get to the airport.
-While recent research suggests it may be safe to go through airport security scanners with a pacemaker or ICD, you can ask for a hand search instead.
-Security personnel should be aware that a hand-held metal detector should not be placed directly over your device.
+- If you have a pacemaker or an implantable cardioverter defibrillator (ICD), make sure to carry your device identification card to the airport.
+It's advisable to check with your travel provider to see if you need to notify them in advance, but always inform the airport staff upon arrival.
+While recent studies indicate that it is generally safe to pass through airport security scanners with a pacemaker or ICD, you can request a manual search instead.
+Security personnel should be informed that a hand-held metal detector must not be placed directly over your device.

-3. Request a repeat prescription well in advance so you have enough medicine to last your whole holiday and a week or two extra, and take a list of your medicines or a letter from your doctor (you'll definitely need a letter if you're taking liquids or creams over 100ml etc).
+READ MORE: Taking Medications on Holiday - Request a repeat prescription well in advance so you have enough medicine to last your whole holiday and a week or two extra and take a list of your medicines or a letter from your doctor (you'll definitely need a letter if you're taking liquids or creams over 100ml etc).

-4. You must also book the right travel insurance ahead of travel.
-Most heart conditions need to be declared in advance, to prevent your insurance being invalidated if you have a problem.
+- You must also book the right travel insurance ahead of travel.
+Most heart conditions and other pre-existing medical conditions need to be declared in advance, to prevent your insurance from being invalidated if you have a problem.

 Rated Excellent